 Access to anything

 The Titanic team had access to nothing from the original source elements.
 Everything was converted from the re-mastered film alone.
-While much is made of the fact that no effects or new material was added in the popular press, in reality some volumetrics and some water needed additional new elements to allow correct high level conversion.
+While much is made of the fact that no effects or new material was added in the popular press, in reality, some volumetrics and some water needed additional new elements to allow correct high-level conversion.
 In all cases the ‘look’ of the shots was matched, but in about 2%- 5% of the water shots and with some of the smoke/steam volumetrics were used to produce successful stereo conversions, according to Parry.
-It should be stressed that these new elements are not designed to change the shots, but roto techniques really find it hard to solve complex imagery with volumetics.
-Another area that need new CG was some of the bubbles in the water, in the sinking sequence there is a vast density of bubbles, especially as the ship drags our heros under the water.
+It should be stressed that these new elements are not designed to change the shots, but roto techniques really find it hard to solve complex imagery with volumetrics.
+Another area that needed new CG was some of the bubbles in the water, in the sinking sequence there is a vast density of bubbles, especially as the ship drags our heroes under the water.
 98% of the smoke, bubble and steam are original but the rest is re-done with new digital tools.

 Click here to read fxguide’s retrospective look at the visual effects of Titanic, with interviews with some of the leading artists on the film.

 CASE STUDY THREE: Transformers 3: Dark of the Moon – Legend3D

 One of the largest US-based 2D-to-3D conversion studios with some 250 US based engineers is Legend3D has served as the primary conversion partner on blockbuster hits and Oscar award-winning films such as Transformers: Dark of the Moon and Hugo.
 Additionally, Legend3D recently completed converting Tony Scott’s famed classic Top Gun, anticipated to be re-released in 3D later this year.